 - CCCU Local History Conference 29th June 2013, Chair, Modern Session.

-- Centre for Regional Kent History and Archaeology (CCCU).
-Communion and Sacrifice: St. Gregory’s War Memorial and The Great War, 29th November 2014, St. Gregory’s Centre, Canterbury.
+- Centre for Research in Kent History & Archaeology (CCCU).
+Communion & Sacrifice: St. Gregory’s War Memorial & The Great War, 29th November 2014, St. Gregory’s Centre, Canterbury.

-- Centre for Research in Kent History and Archaeology (CCCU).
+- Centre for Research in Kent History & Archaeology (CCCU).
 How the Great War changed Kent.
-Lectures and Workshops.
+Lectures & Workshops.
 23rd May 2015, Old Sessions House CCCU.

 - ‘Being Human’ – ‘Searching the Past’ talk at Westminster Archives London – 20 November 2015.